-The reclose cancel signal produces different effects depending on the state of the recloser when this signal goes ON.
+The reclose cancel signal produces different effects depending on the recloser state when this signal goes ON.

-- In Reset, the recloser disregards any reclose initiate received while Reclose Cancel is ON and stays in Reset. - During a reclose cycle, Reclose Cancel sends the recloser to Lockout. - During the DWELLTIME, Reclose Cancel waits until the dwell time has elapsed and the close relay has reset and then sends the recloser to Lockout. - In Lockout, the Reclose Cancel signal has no effect.
+- In Reset, the recloser disregards any reclose initiate while Reclose Cancel is ON and stays in Reset. - During a reclose cycle, Reclose Cancel sends the recloser to Lockout. - Reclose Cancel waits until the dwell time has elapsed and the close relay has reset before sending the recloser to Lockout. - In Lockout, the Reclose Cancel signal has no effect.

-If this feature is to be used, then one of the contact converters must be programmed to accept the reclose cancel input.
+To use this feature, one of the contact converters must be programmed to accept the reclose cancel input.